 - Meet entry requirements for a broad range of university and/or tertiary institutions around the world. - Support all students in attaining their educational goals.
-Our admission policies are not selective and are supported by our SEN staff. - Require a high level of English language proficiency, thus students requiring EAL support must make appropriate arrangements outside of school. - Are comprised of courses which have external verification and grading. - Contain a core element, as well as a wide range of examination subjects from which students may select a field of study appropriate to their ability and interests.
-The core is designed to ensure that the student's education is kept within a broad context.
-It comprises Creativity, Activity and Service (CAS), Careers Guidance, as well as Physical Education.
+Our admission policies are not selective and are supported by our SEN staff. - Require a high level of English language proficiency, thus students requiring EAL support must make appropriate arrangements outside of school. - Are comprised of courses which have external verification and grading. - Contain a core element, as well as a wide range of examined subjects from which students may select a field of study appropriate to their ability and interests.
+The core is designed to ensure that the student's education is kept within a broad context, and may include Creativity, Activity and Service (CAS), the Extended Essay (EE), Theory of Knowledge (TOK), as well as a range of experiences from Curriculum X and the ICHK transcript.